NuGet/NuGetDocs/site/Docs/Start-Here/Using-the-Package-Manager-Console.markdown

 ﻿# Finding and Installing a NuGet Package Using the Package Manager Console

 This topic describes how to find, install, remove, and update NuGet packages using PowerShell commands.
-You can also work with packages using the **Add Library Package Reference** dialog box.
+You can also work with packages using the **Manage NuGet Packages** dialog box.
-For more information, see [Using the Add Library Package Reference Dialog Box](Using-the Add-Library-Package-Reference-Dialog-Box).
+For more information, see [Using the Manage NuGet Packages dialog](Using-the Add-Library-Package-Reference-Dialog-Box).

 Using PowerShell commands is required if you want to install a package without having a solution open.
 It's also required in some cases for packages that create commands that you can access only by using PowerShell.